gitpoap/gitpoap-backend/docs/Auth.md

 }
 ```

-and the server will return two tokens like:
+and the backend server will return two tokens like:

 ```
 {